CLRX/CLRX-mirror/doc/ClrxAsmGallium.md

 Assembler for GalliumCompute format counts all SGPR registers and add extra registers (VCC, FLAT_SCRATCH, XNACK_MASK) if any used to register pool.
  The VCC register is included by default.
+In AMDHSA configuration (LLVM >= 4.0.0) then special fields determines what extra SGPR extra has been added.

 ## List of the specific pseudo-operations